Podiatrists Say These Are the Best Sneakers for Your Arches

 With the Well+Good SHOP, our editors put their years of know-how to work in order to pick products (from skin care to self care and beyond) they’re betting you’ll love.
 While our editors independently select these products, making a purchase through our links may earn Well+Good a commission.
 Happy shopping!
 Explore the SHOP

-Whether you're commuting to work, taking a stroll with your pups (or kitty), or jogging in Central Park, wearing shoes without arch support can be the endgame (no, we're not talking about Thanos snapping his fingers) for your feet.
+Whether you're commuting to work, taking a stroll with your pups (or kitty), or jogging in Central Park, wearing shoes without arch support can be the endgame for your feet.
 Without it, arch pain, strained muscles, knee pain, and collapsed arches (oh my) are likely to ensue.
-Luckily, the best arch support shoes exist, so we tapped an orthopedic surgeon to garner their input.
+Luckily, there are plenty of shoes out there that are designed to give your precious arches the TLC they deserve.
+To learn more about how to find sneakers with arch support, we tapped an orthopedic surgeon and multiple podiatrists to garner their input.
+Explore their tips below, plus 8 quality pairs to try for yourself.

 Experts In This Article